 “Why would You forgive me God?”
 As I understand it, God, it is according to, or consistent with the fact that You love me.
 “Thank You for Your love, God.”

 “But then, God, why would You love me when the sin I committed is horrible even in my own eyes?”
 And God answered, “Because I am good, David.”

 “Love” and “good” are two simple facts about the very character of God.
 But, they also go together.
 If God is love, He also has to be good.
 Otherwise, His love could be selective.
 But because He is good, His love is for all of us.

 Prayer: Thank You, Father, for a love that does not depend on anything except the fact that You are good.
+Your promise revives us and gives us comfort.
 In Jesus’ Name, Amen.

 Scripture For Today: My comfort in my suffering is this: Your promise preserves my life.
 Psalm 119:50